310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(Since I’m not his family or his pupil or anything; I’m just his fan.)</th>

-<th>(Actually, I’d be reluctant to impose on him when he’s exhausted and retired, but….
-There’s no one else I can rely on.)</th>
+<th>(Actually, I’d be reluctant to impose on him when he’s exhausted and retired, but… There’s no one else I can rely on.)</th>

 <th>(Ahh… I’m so depressed, I just keep sighing.
 This is bad.
 I need to pull myself together.
 There’s no use worrying about it — I need to act first.)</th>